 Dead Load- One of the five major loads that must be considered in the design of a building (live, wind, impact, and seismic loads are the others).
 A Dead Load is a static or fixed load created by the structure itself and all permanent elements within.

-Detk- A horizontal surface supported by floor or roof beams.
-Deflection- The movement of a structural element under a load.
+Deck- A horizontal surface supported by floor or roof beams.